demartis/server-side-scripts/README.md

 ============================

-A collection of scripts to save time configuring our linux servers.
+A collection of scripts to save time in configuring our linux servers.

 Available commands: